 - Have you been diagnosed with confirmed or suspected COVID-19?

-- Have you had signs consistent with COVID-19 including fever, cough, chills, shortness of breath, fatigue, headache, new loss of taste or smell, or gastrointestinal upset?
+- Are you currently experiencing signs consistent with COVID-19 including fever, cough, chills, sore throat, shortness of breath, fatigue, headache, new loss of taste or smell, or gastrointestinal upset?

 As always, please continue to adhere to the CDC guidelines for personal health and hygiene.
-Please wash hands, wear a mask at all times on the premises, keep a safe social-distancing (6ft) and observe our handshake-free hospital rules.
-There are no in-person conversations with our hospital personnel.
-All discussions will be conducted over the phone for your safety and ours.
+Please wash hands, wear a mask at all times in our hospital, keep a safe social-distancing (6ft) and observe our handshake-free hospital rules.